brotatotes/bht-automation/bht gen 1/Matthew/Chapter 15/Matthew 15 17 bht.md

 ### Philip Schaff:
 1. "The truth affirmed was one easy to be perceived by the spiritually minded."
-2. "Food affects the body not the heart, that the moral and spiritual state of man is not dependent on the food or drink he uses."
+2. "The thought of the verse is that food affects the body not the heart, that the moral and spiritual state of man is not dependent on the food or drink he uses."
 3. "This verse indirectly opposes modern materialism."

 ### Archibald T Robertson:
-1. "Christ expects us to make use of our intellect, not for pride, but for insight."
+1. "Christ expects us to make use of our νους, intellect, not for pride, but for insight."
 2. "The mind does not work infallibly, but we should use it for its God-given purpose."
 3. "Intellectual laziness or flabbiness is no credit to a devout soul."

 ### John Gill:
 1. "You must understand, you cannot be so ignorant..."
 2. "...whatsoever food a man takes in at his mouth, he swallows down, and it is received into his stomach; which, having performed its office, the grosser parts go down into the belly..."
-3. "...nor can any part of what goes into a man defile him, because it only enters into the body, and passes through it..."
+3. "...what is left in the body is pure, wholesome, and nourishing: nor can any part of what goes into a man defile him..."

 ### John Wesley:
-1. "Are ye also yet without understanding?" - This question from the commentary highlights the disappointment and frustration of the sacred historians towards the lack of understanding among the people.
-It emphasizes the importance of gaining wisdom and insight from the teachings of the Bible.
+1. "Are ye also yet without understanding" - This quote highlights the questioning tone of the commentary, emphasizing the lack of understanding exhibited by the individuals being addressed.

-2. "How fair and candid are the sacred historians?" - This statement acknowledges the honesty and transparency of the sacred historians.
-It emphasizes their commitment to presenting the truth, even when it reveals their own imperfections.
-This quote highlights the integrity of the biblical accounts.
+2. "How fair and candid are the sacred historians?" - This quote praises the honesty and transparency of the biblical writers, who do not shy away from acknowledging their own flaws and shortcomings.

-3. "Never concealing or excusing their own blemishes." - This phrase emphasizes the willingness of the sacred historians to acknowledge their own flaws and mistakes.
-It shows their commitment to presenting an authentic and unvarnished account of events.
-This quote reminds readers that even the writers of the Bible were not exempt from human fallibility.
+3. "Never concealing or excusing their own blemishes" - This quote emphasizes the integrity of the sacred historians, who do not try to hide or make excuses for their own imperfections.

 ## Generation Details